What Do Metal and Plastic Layout Worker Do?

 Metal and Plastic Layout Workers who work in Michigan, Oregon, or Rhode Island, make the highest salaries.

-Below is a list of the median annual salaries for Metal and Plastic Layout Workers in different U.S. states.
+How much do Metal and Plastic Layout Workers make in different U.S. states?

 |State||Annual Mean Salary|

-What Tools do Metal and Plastic Layout Workers Use?
+Tools & Technologies Used by Metal and Plastic Layout Workers

 - Microsoft Excel